EMVrace/EMVrace.github.io/README.md

 </video>
 </div>

 This attack may also affect Discover and UnionPay cards.
-Our findings have been covered by [ETH Zurich](https://ethz.ch/en/news-and-events/eth-news/news/2020/09/outsmarting-the-pin-code.html), [ACM TechNews](https://technews.acm.org/archives.cfm?fo=2020-09-sep/sep-04-2020.html#1130993), [Schweizer Radio und Fernsehen (SRF)](https://www.srf.ch/news/schweiz/eth-forscher-warnen-sicherheitsluecke-bei-visa-kreditkarten-entdeckt), [The Hacker News](https://thehackernews.com/2020/09/emv-payment-card-pin-hacking.html), [ZDNet](https://www.zdnet.com/article/academics-bypass-pins-for-visa-contactless-payments/), [heise](https://www.heise.de/security/meldung/Zahlen-ohne-PIN-Forscher-knacken-Visas-NFC-Bezahlfunktion-4881555.html), and a full technical report is given in our paper:
+A full technical report is given in our paper:

 <div class="box">
 <b>The EMV Standard: Break, Fix, Verify</b><br />